top of page

 Journey Bound therapists offer this 12-16 week family treatment in conjunction with individual therapy for any client enrolled in the Base Camp youth program.
 We often encourage families to start this process early on in the program.
 Doing so lays the groundwork for constructive conversations as clients become better equipped to tackle harder tasks throughout their work.

 Because we see it as an inalienable part of the Base Camp process, we ask the investment for families be paid in their time, not their pockets.
-ABFT is available for any active clients enrolled in the Base Camp program for a reduced rate of $90 per 53-minute session.
+ABFT is available for any active clients enrolled in the Base Camp program.

 Specialized family therapy offered to 100% of clients.
 That's right. every. single. one.